Jujyfruits: Brand extension

 In the 1970s, Jujyfruits held a promotion where customers could send five dollars and a token from a Jujyfruits carton to the Heide Candy Company and receive a brass buckle and leather belt in return.

 In popular culture

 Jujyfruits was featured in the TV series Seinfelds fifth-season finale, "The Opposite", and was also briefly mentioned in the sixth-season episode "The Scofflaw".

-Jujyfruits was briefly mentioned in the Movie Taxi Driver.

 The romantic fantasy film Beastly features a main character (Lindy) with a penchant for Jujyfruits.